Healthdirect Free Australian health advice you can count on.

 How is childhood leukaemia diagnosed?

-Many symptoms of childhood leukaemia are general and can be caused by a range of illnesses.
-To make a definite diagnosis of leukaemia, a number of tests need to be done.
+Many symptoms of childhood leukaemia can be caused by other illnesses.
+To make a definite diagnosis of leukaemia, several tests need to be done.

-Your doctor will most likely give your child a physical examination and take a sample of their blood so it can be examined under a microscope.
-If the blood test shows large numbers of abnormal white blood cells, and low numbers of healthy blood cells, more tests will be done to confirm the diagnosis.
+Your doctor will most likely give your child a physical examination and take a sample of their blood.
+This will be examined under a microscope.

-There are several tests that can be done to confirm a diagnosis of leukaemia, and to work out which type it is:
+There are several other tests that can be done to confirm the diagnosis of leukaemia, such as:

-• Bone marrow biopsy — a syringe is used to take a sample of bone marrow, usually from the hip bone, for examination under the microscope and genetic testing.
+A bone marrow biopsy uses a syringe to take a sample of bone marrow, usually from the hip bone, for examination under a microscope and genetic testing.

-• Lumbar puncture — sometimes called a spinal tap.
-A needle is put into the space between the bones of the lower back and fluid from around the spinal cord is removed for examination under the microscope to look for abnormal white blood cells.
+During a lumbar puncture a needle is put into the space between the bones of the lower back.
+Fluid from around the spinal cord is removed for examination under a microscope.

 Staging and further tests